Kumar-laxmi/Algorithms/README.md

 - In case of merge conflict  fetch and merge from the remote repository
 <img src ="https://docs.github.com/assets/images/help/repository/fetch-and-merge-button.png">

+Please don't forget to update the <a href="https://github.com/Kumar-laxmi/Algorithms#available-resources">Available Resources</a> section

 #### Happy??
 Star ⭐ this Repo. 🤩